 Married to my high school sweetheart and Momma to 2 wonderfully offbeat girls and a pup, I feel like the luckiest woman.

-As is true with most writers, books have always been a huge part of my life.
+As is true with most writers, books have always been a big part of my life.
 Growing up, my best summers were spent devouring books from the local library.
 There were shelves in there where I've checked out every single book in the entire collection several times (hello Nancy Drew, RL Stine, and Encyclopedia Brown!)

 Nowadays, as was in my childhood, my fiction faves fall in the sci-fi, fantasy, mystery, horror, and thriller categories.
 But I've also been on a big non-fiction kick lately.
 It started with books and blogs about the craft of writing, engineering, finance, and investment strategies.
 Then expanded into the wonderful world of self-help—from organization to self-improvement to mindfulness.
 All spectacular stuff!

 As a NOLA-bred southern gal, I bleed purple and gold—Geaux Tigers!—and am also an obligatory member of the Saints' Who Dat Nation.
-While we still visit NOLA often to see our parents and siblings, our family now calls the deserts of Arizona home.
+While we still visit NOLA often to see our parents and siblings, our family now calls the Arizona desert home.
 The sunrises/sunsets are quite lovely here, as is the dry, gorgeous weather (8 months out of the year).
 And barely any mosquitos, so you can actually eat outside without being ravaged.
 But I do miss the food.
 Boy, do I miss the food.
 Nothing beats New Orleans seafood, y'all.